Skip to main content

 Option 1: Right-Click from the Sidebar

-Right-click a team to access Apps
+Right-click a team to access Settings

+Then navigate to the Apps tab.
 Click Connect New App to add a new integration.

 Team Apps page with Connect New App button